Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 -   `0x60 0x04 0x36 0x10 0x15` (indicates vyper `0.2.0-0.2.4,0.2.11-0.3.3`)
 -   `0x34 0x15 0x61 0x00 0x0a` (indicates vyper `0.2.5-0.2.8`)

-The vyper compiler begins execution immediately in it's dispatcher, which is why the first few opcodes are different from Solidity.
+The Vyper compiler begins execution immediately in it's dispatcher, which is why the first few opcodes are different from Solidity.

 ### CBOR Encoding